BTNeandertha1/BTDiablo/README.md

 2. **Paste New btdiablo.mpq folder**

 Major Balance Change
-- Added A Level 90 Charm that grants .875 MF per level to counter the -MF% (Added on Character Creation)
+- Added A Level 90 Charm that grants .875 Magic Find per level to counter the -Magic Find% (Added on Character Creation)
 1. Spawn charm on existing characters by cubing 3 thawing potions
 2. Check the video in announcements to Add in properly (Only matters for Existing Characters) Item Changes
-- Topaz Buff
-   - Standard 10% Faster Run/Walk
-   - Flawless 15% Faster Run/Walk
-   - Perfect 20% Faster Run/Walk
-- Naj's Puzzler Charges changed to +1 Teleport
+- Eld Rune changed from 15% Stamina drain to replenish 5 life
-- Treachery Proc chance 50%
-- Reduce Larzuk's Forging Hammer to 575k
+- Changed the Class Runewords (Myth, Rain, etc) Treachery untouched
+- Nerfed BK Set
 Affixes
+- Bow and Crossbow Skills added to circlets and amulets
+- Javelin and Spear SKills added to circlets and amulets
-- Added Affix to Magic Helms 26-35% MF
+- Added Elemental Skills (1 to cold, lightning, poison) Skills
-- Increased Stack size removed
-Augments Buffed
-- Zod: .375 MF/Level and .75 GF/Level +2% Experience Gained and of course the + 1 to Teleport
-- Cham: 50 MF/Level and 100 GF/Level +2% Experience Gained
-Skills
-- Sorceress's Thunderstorm now casts a Nova after striking just like in PD2
-- Barbarian's Increased Stamina Changed to Increased Endurance
-   - 0.5 Life After Each Kill Per Hardpoint
-   - 1 Mana After Each Kill Per Softpoint
-- Barbarian's Iron Skin defense buffed
-   - 50% baseline Defense
-   - 15% per level
-   - 0.5% Damage Reduction Hard Point
+- Freezing Arrow Damage Buff
-Bug Fixes
-- Fixed an issue with Frame drop when opening the inventory (Thanks to BaronBeefStick for toubleshooting)
-- Fixed Succubus AI not shooting properly
+- Buffed Ravens
+- Holy Freeze Range reverted to base game
+- Auras have their tick rate doubled (exception Redemption Aura) Extras
+- Magefist needs to be manually updated (with blank items) in game if you have an existing pair otherwise dont worry about it

 ## Characters
 - Walking is the same as running